harish-shivaram/shilly-jekyll/_art/degas.md

 _The Orchestra of the Opera_ is the first of a series of canvases featuring orchestral musicians.
-This is a portrait of Degas's friend Désiré Dihau, democratically placed among other members of the orchestra just below a bright freize of dancers in the stage footlights.
+This is a portrait of Degas's friend Désiré Dihau, democratically placed among other members of the orchestra just below a bright frieze of dancers in the stage footlights.
 The work is relatively early and hints of Ingres and Delacroix, both admired by Degas.
 Degas and Delacroix both had a scientific interest in colour theory and pigments.